resbaz/workshop_data_management/tute_1.rst

 put in some validation code (ergh, boring) or re think our models.

-While we are rethinking our models and looking over the data we have already collected, we realise we need an Organisational affiliation link per person and we want to record each students Career stage so we can report what type of researchers are coming to our workshops.
+While we are rethinking our models and looking over the data we have already collected, we realise we need an Organisational affiliation link per Person and we want to record each student's Career Stage so we can report what type of researchers are coming to our workshops.

 This is easier to think about than the Workshop problem because it is distinct